 Therefore, to truly learn how to speak Polish, make sure you include speaking and writing sessions into your learning process.
 One method is to translate sentences from English to Polish and ask somebody to check them.
 Polish language Facebook groups are a fantastic resource for this.

 Finding a speaking partner can also be a huge help.
-Here at Repeto, we offer online lessons that will take care of your language speaking needs.
-However, another good website to explore is italki.com.
+Here at Repeto, a good website to explore this is italki.com.

 Another fun way to practice speaking is through a language exchange.
 Pair up with a Polish speaker and teach one another your native languages—for free!
 Not only will you learn Polish more quickly, but you’ll also get to learn about the Polish culture and make a new friend.